-Most of our TimeLogic customers utilize both FPGA and standard CPU-cluster hardware in their compute resource facilities.
-In these cases, the ability to offload specific applications onto one of our DeCypher® servers frees up CPU-cluster resources, which can in turn extend their lives.
+General assemblies of standard multi-core CPU servers are commonplace within the field of Bioinformatics because of their general purpose utility.
+Typically however, application specific performance suffers at the expense of that flexibility.
+For that reason, most of our TimeLogic customers also have CPU-clusters that are used in conjunction with their TimeLogic hardware.
+The ability to offload specific applications onto one of our DeCypher® servers frees up CPU-cluster resources, which can in turn extend their lives.
 And upgrading or expanding one of our DeCypher® solutions is a far simpler process than upgrading a CPU-cluster.

 J-Series FPGA Hardware

 Our J-Series Similarity Search Engine (SSE) was engineered to handle the explosion of data generated by next-generation sequencing platforms.
 With an eye towards Heuristic algorithms in particular, this new circuitboard design pushes the limits of the latest Xilinx® FPGA chips and the PCIe data bus.
-By augmenting available memory, not only have we been able to deliver huge improvements to Tera-BLAST performance, we can also provide an update to our popular DeCypherHMM algorithm that is based on the well-received HMMER3 package.
-And our new VelociMapper algorithm effectively runs at the limits at which the host server can read in a FASTQ data file and write out a BAM file.
-No other acclerators can come anywhere close to this level of performance.
+By augmenting available memory, we've been able to deliver huge improvements to Tera-BLAST performance and provide an update to our popular DeCypherHMM algorithm that is based on the popular HMMER3 package.
+Our new VelociMapper algorithm effectively runs at the limits at which the host server can read in a FASTQ data file and write out a sorted BAM file -- no other accelerators come close to this level of performance.
 And you can find out for yourself by having us run custom benchmark tests using your own data.